NRHA Staff Directory

 She earned a masters in public health and a B.S. in psychology from the University of Florida.

 Diane joined NRHA staff in 2015.
 She is one of NRHA’s federally registered lobbyists.

-She previously worked as a legislative assistant to Rep. Kevin Brady, the chair of the Ways and Means Health Subcommittee, where she handled a variety of health care issues with a focus on Medicare policy.
+She previously worked as a legislative assistant to Rep. Kevin Brady, the chair of Ways and Means, where she handled a variety of health care issues with a focus on Medicare policy.
 She also worked as a health policy fellow at the Heritage Foundation.

 Diane earned a J.D. from Michigan State University College of Law and bachelor’s degrees in mechanical engineering from Lake Superior State University and psychology from Central Michigan University.

 Lindsey joined NRHA staff in 2008.
 She is responsible for the organization's printed and electronic publications, media relations and marketing for conferences and organizational initiatives.

 She previously managed magazines and other communications and marketing projects for universities and served as a newspaper reporter.
 She has won national writing and marketing awards.